Anuja-546/365-entertaintment/README.md

 # 365-Entertainment 🎬📽
-A movie website with HTML, CSS, and Vanilla JavaScript</br>
+A movie website with HTML, CSS, and JavaScript</br>

 ## Features: